saravanaprabhu/multigoal-sip/README.md

    - Timeframe in years (when you need the money)
    - Expected annual return percentage (from your investments)

+2. **Use Templates** (Optional): Select from 8 pre-configured templates:
+   - 🎓 Child's Higher Education
+   - 🏠 Buy a House
+   - 🌴 Retirement Fund
+   - 🚗 Buy a Car
+   - 💒 Wedding Expenses
+   - ✈️ Dream Vacation
+   - 💼 Start a Business
+   - 🏥 Emergency Fund

+3. **Enable Step-up SIP** (Optional): Set annual increment rate (e.g., 10% increase yearly)

-2. **How It Works**: The app:
+4. **How It Works**: The app:
    - Calculates the future value of your goal adjusted for inflation
-   - Determines the required monthly SIP to reach that inflated target
+   - Determines the required monthly SIP (or step-up SIP) to reach that target
    - Shows both current and future costs for transparency
+   - Generates interactive charts showing investment growth over time

-3. **View Results**: The app displays:
+5. **View Results**: The app displays:
-   - Inflation-adjusted future target amount for each goal
-   - Required monthly SIP for each goal
+   - **Goal Cards**: Individual goal details with SIP amounts
+   - **Interactive Chart**: Visual representation of investment growth
+   - **Summary Panel**:
      - Total monthly SIP needed across all goals
      - Total future value of all investments
      - Total amount you'll invest
      - Total wealth gain (returns earned)

+6. **Manage Goals**:
-4. **Remove Goals**: Click the × button on any goal card to remove it
+   - **Remove**: Click the × button on any goal card

-5. **Clear All Goals**: Use the "Clear All" button to remove all goals at once (with confirmation)
+   - **Clear All**: Remove all goals at once (with confirmation)
+   - **Export**: Download goals as CSV or JSON
+   - **Import**: Upload previously saved goals

+7. **Theme Toggle**: Switch between light and dark modes

-6. **Automatic Persistence**: Your goals are automatically saved to your browser's localStorage and will be restored when you return
+8. **Automatic Persistence**: Goals and theme preference automatically saved and restored

 ## Architecture